Arts - 360

 • Dance

-Participants don’t have to be great drawers, they just need to be eager to develop their creative ideas!
+You don't have to be a "great drawer" or an experienced modeler but if you want to join us, you need to be eager to develop your creative ideas!

 • Digital Photography

-These are the types of questions students in Digital Photography should be asking.
-We’ll teach students how to use their camera properly, what all the weird buttons do, how to take amazing photos of their friends and how to edit them properly using Adobe Lightroom and Photoshop (because let’s face it, we can do better than Instagram filters).
-Students will get to go on some fun excursions to practice shooting in different conditions, and at the end of the year they’ll have a brilliant portfolio to show off their skills.
+Mr Brunet will teach you how to use your camera properly, what all the weird buttons do, how to take amazing photos of your friends and how to edit them properly using Adobe Lightroom and Photoshop (because let’s face it, we can do better than Instagram filters).
+You’ll get to go on some fun excursions to practice shooting in different conditions, and at the end, you’ll have a brilliant portfolio to show off your skills.

-Digital Photography participants get to work at their own level.
-Beginners are taught the basics; experienced students work at their own speed and interest level.
-All photography students can create their own projects in addition to class work.
+Digital photography participants get to work at their own level.
+Beginners are taught the basics.
+Experienced students work at their own speed and interest level.
+All photography students can create their own projects in addition to classwork.
+The occasional Saturday sessions will be devoted to computer editing, tutorials, studio sessions or collaborations with fellow classmates.

 • Figure Skating